lsst-dm/dm_dev_guide/stack/conda.rst

 ``rubin-env`` has a standard semantic version number with major, minor, and patch components, in addition to a conda-internal build number.
 These components are updated as follows:

-* Build: increment when adding a ``<`` pin for an existing dependency, as this preserves compatibility with previous builds of the environment.
+* Build: increment when adding a ``<`` or ``!=`` pin for an existing dependency, as this preserves compatibility with previous builds of the environment.
 * Patch: increment when adding a ``>`` pin for an existing dependency that is compatible with old code (no major version update) or when adding a ``<`` pin that is earlier than the previous pin.
 * Minor: increment when adding a new dependency.
 * Major: increment when removing a dependency, or when removing a pin, or when changing a dependency major version

+When updating rubin-env, the following procedure should be followed:

+#.
+Update the dev branch in rubinenv-feedstock and ensure that it solves and builds.
+   Add selectors to ``rubin-env-extras`` or pins to ``rubin-env`` if necessary to allow building.
+#.
+Test the current Science Pipelines stack using the dev environment (install using the ``conda-forge/label/rubin-env_dev`` channel).
+#.
+Test pip installation of `RSP dependencies <https://github.com/lsst-sqre/sciplat-lab/blob/prod/stage3-py.sh>`__ into the dev environment.
+#.
+Create a ticket branch from dev to adjust the version number (from ``dev`` suffix to plain release) and build number (to 0).
+#.
+Rebase the new branch on main.
+   This may involve some merge conflict resolution.
+   Don't forget to request rerendering.
+   After successful checks and PR review, merge to main.
+#.
+Wait for the new metapackage to be available in the conda-forge channel.
+#.
+Create PRs to update the default versions in `lsst <https://github.com/lsst/lsst/blob/main/scripts/newinstall.sh>`__, `lsstsw <https://github.com/lsst/lsstsw/blob/main/etc/settings.cfg.sh>`__, and `jenkins-dm-jobs <https://github.com/lsst-dm/jenkins-dm-jobs/blob/main/etc/scipipe/build_matrix.yaml>`__.
+   GitHub Actions tests of these PRs will not succeed if the metapackage is not available.
+#.
+Test Jenkins with the ``stack-os-matrix`` job using the new rubin-env version on at least ``lsst_ci`` and ideally also ``ci_hsc`` and ``ci_imsim``.
+#.
+Merge the lsst+lsstsw+jenkins-dm-jobs PRs and announce the update on community.lsst.org.

 .. _conda-shared-stack: